wikimedia/phoenix/docs/artifact.md

 - and other platforms.

 ### In this proof of value (PoV)
-During this PoV, we built a prototypical step towards a modern platform.
-Our step may be too big, or not big enough, leaving too many questions unanswered.
-Either way, we are purposefully triggering the discussions needed to help us discern.
-We end with more questions than answers, yet we are significantly more confident in the questions.

-The primarily value of this work is continuing to gather and apply the learnings from teams across the foundation.

-The first step is a doozy.
-There is no *iterative* path towards transforming a semitruck (monolith) into a small fleet of ubers (a "modern" system).
-The workflow needed to build an interconnected system of cars is quite different from the one keeping the truck on the road.

-In this experiment, we've created:
+We created a prototypical step towards a modern platform:

 - A tiny, experimental [modern platform](#modern-platform)
 - that can serve [collections of knowledge](#collections-of-knowledge)
 - created from [multiple trusted sources](#multiple-trusted-sources)
 - to many [product experiences](#many-product-experiences) and [other platforms](#other-platforms).

-We used simple wikipedia and did some limited experimentation with select English wikipedia pages.
+#### The four leverage points
+However we approach it, the first step is a doozy.
+There is no *iterative* path towards transformation.
+Neither is there a lift-and-shift migration option.
+We need to find leverage points: capabilities in the system that we can decouple from the current day-to-day operations.
+As challenging as leverage points may be, to find and to change, they unlock highly-valuable opportunities.
+While simultaneously laying a strong and cohesive foundation for the future system.

+The leverage points explored in this PoV are:
+- giving shape and structure to Knowledge
+- designing inherent relationships between knowledge parts to create collections
+- building decoupled relationships between parts of the system rather than building capabilities into the software (this includes changing the choreography of essential activities)

+#### The big questions
+The PoV leaves many questions unanswered -- on purpose.
+We are *triggering cross-functional discussions and decisions needed* to discern a path forward.
+While we have more questions than answers, we are significantly more confident in the questions.
+Top four include:

+1. What is "just enough" structure needed for the knowledge?
+2. What infrastructure can support these patterns at scale?
+3. From a system point of view, can reading be decoupled from editing?
+4. How will modernization impact the current editing workflow?

+The highest-value next step is continuing to gather and apply learnings from teams across the foundation that help answer these questions.

 There are *many* [challenges to consider](#challenges-to-consider) before this prototype is "production ready". *Production ready was not our goal.* We are [engaging with some of those challenges next](#next-steps).

 If you'd like to skip right to the details, read the [implementation overview](#implementation-overview) and handy-wavy [caveats](#caveats) to see our implementation choices and [how to view the demo](#demo).